Greek Iron Sword with Silver-Inlaid Hilt | Circa 300–500BC

 Description

-A Late Roman iron sword featuring a long, straight double-edged blade centered by a pronounced midrib and tapering to a sharp point.
+A Late Greek iron sword featuring a long, straight double-edged blade centered by a pronounced midrib and tapering to a sharp point.
 The hilt is composed of a short rectangular-section grip with a flaring pommel and shallow guard, both decorated with fine silver inlay.

 • Length: 650 mm (≈ 65 cm / 25.6 inches)